 PRO TIP: When booking your reservation, check to make sure the company has safety training.

 To prepare for your rafting trip, guides will make sure you:

 Always wear a life jacket, or personal flotation device

 Know how to hold the paddle properly

 Know how to work together with others in your raft to ride the rapids

 Know what to do if you don’t stay in the boat

 Know the proper swimming techniques if you find yourself in the river

-Being thrown out of the boat into cold rushing water with lots of rocks that you can’t see is always a possibility.
-Even the best swimmer can get into trouble.
 When preparing for your whitewater rafting trip, always respect the river.
 Listen and act on your river guide’s instructions.
-Working as a team with those in the boat and doing exactly what the guide says can help keep everyone in the boat and away from the rocks.
+Working as a team with those in the boat and doing exactly what the guide says can help keep everyone in the boat safe and away from the rocks.